On Farrell-Tate cohomology of GL(3) over rings of quadratic integers: Explicit order 3 matrices over O-5

 \section{Explicit order 3 matrices over \texorpdfstring{$\mathbb{Z}[\sqrt{-5}]$}{O-5}}

-We shortly discuss how arguments as in the proof of Theorem~\ref{thm:fullreiner} can actually be used to produce explicit matrices of finite order.
-The example case we discuss is $\op{GL}_3(\mathcal{O}_{\mathbb{Q}(\sqrt{-5})})$, i.e., invertible $3\times 3$-matrices of order 3 with entries in the number ring $\mathcal{O}_{\mathbb{Q}(\sqrt{-5})}=\mathbb{Z}[\sqrt{-5}]$, which we denote by $\mathcal{O}_{-5}$ in the following.
-Note that our proof of Theorem~\ref{thm:fullreiner} doesn't apply to that case.
-Nevertheless, the first part of the proof allows to provide matrices of finite order, but the conjugacy discussion in the end of the proof requires choices of suitable bases which doesn't work for non-free projective modules.
+We briefly discuss how arguments as in the proof of Theorem~\ref{thm:fullreiner} can actually be used to produce explicit matrices of finite order.
+The sample case we discuss is $\op{GL}_3(\mathcal{O}_{\mathbb{Q}(\sqrt{-5})})$, i.e., invertible $3\times 3$-matrices of order 3 with entries in the number ring $\mathcal{O}_{\mathbb{Q}(\sqrt{-5})}=\mathbb{Z}[\sqrt{-5}]$, which we denote by $\mathcal{O}_{-5}$ in the following.
+Note that our proof of Theorem~\ref{thm:fullreiner} does not apply to that case.
+Nevertheless, the first part of the proof allows us to provide matrices of finite order, but the conjugacy discussion in the end of the proof requires choices of suitable bases which does not work for non-free projective modules.
 In any case, we hope that the explicit arguments below clarify a bit the ideas behind the proof of Theorem~\ref{thm:fullreiner} as well as the issues in the general non-PID case.